 - Player registration is not required.
 Please compete within the spirit of banding though and avoid borrowing superior players from other bands just for the contest.
 It’s fine to borrow players of similar standard though.

 - Bands should limit themselves to a maximum of 35 players including percussion, and any other instrumentalist or vocalists you wish to use.

 - Each band is encouraged to submit up to a maximum of 10 minutes of video performances as a mini-programme.
+This should include introductions and announcements.
+Any major breaches of the time limit will be penalised and not broadcast.
 We would suggest 3 separate short videos to achieve this, but it’s up to each band how they present their programme.
 The contest is an entertainment style contest so it provides your band with the opportunity to be as creative as you like with your programme.
 There are no restrictions on the pieces or styles you perform – that’s entirely up to you!

 - The videos can be made of individual players performing, or groups, or a full band.
 We are aware that different countries will allow different types of activity (for example gatherings of people) at different times.
 Keeping within your own country’s rules is part of the challenge, which may be bigger in some countries than others!
 This will be taken into account by our judges, so countries where bands are not allowed to meet en masse will not be penalised because of these limitations.
 As long as you make your submission by video, it doesn’t matter how many of you are physically together.

 - If you have already created distance banding videos that have been shared across social media, we are happy for you to use them in your programme.

 - Each band will be offered the services of a Cory Band Mentor to guide them through the process, advising on everything from programme creation and recording a video, to performing your parts to maximum potential.
 This is an optional component, so please indicate your desire to take up this offer or not so we can assess supply and demand.